TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

-### Creating singe M4B file that retains chapers from two or more m4b files with embedded chapters
+### Creating single M4B file that retains chapers from two or more m4b files with embedded chapters
 	0. requires:
 		# ffmpeg (tested using 4.4)
 		# python (tested using 3.9.8)